 - Micro businesses (10 or few employees) will be able to inform and consult directly with employees, from 31st July 2014 (meaning they do not need to elect an employee representative)

 - Contract terms collectively agreed after a transfer date will not automatically transfer.

 TUPE is a complex area so it’s essential to seek legal advice for individual circumstances.
 Where a business, or part of one, is being transferred, both parties (ie the transferor and the transferee) should should seek such advice at the earliest possible stage.
 It may be possible for a legal representative to negotiate an indemnity which will provide a partial, or total, cushion against the financial impact of any claims resulting from the application of TUPE.
 Contact your Union representative if you have one, or ACAS in the first instance for advice if this affects you.

 Changes to TUPE because of the Agency Workers Regulations 2011

 With the introduction of the Agency Workers Regulations the TUPE regulations were amended to change Employers’ information and consultation obligations under TUPE.

-Previously, Employers will required to provide information about the fact, date, reason, legal, social and economic implications of the transfer.
-Since 2011 Employers also need to provide information on the number of agency workers working temporarily for and under the supervision and direction of the employer and the part of the organisation where they agency workers are working and the type of work the agency workers are carrying out.
-This includes information about all agency workers working for the employer, not just the part of the business that is ‘transferring’ and is subject to TUPE.
+Previously, Employers were required to provide information about the fact, date, reason, legal, social and economic implications of the transfer.
+Since 2011, Employers also need to provide information on the number of agency workers working temporarily for, under the supervision/direction of the employer, the part of the organisation where the agency workers are working and the type of work the agency workers are carrying out.
+This includes information about all agency workers working for the employer, not just the part of the business that’s ‘transferring’ and is subject to TUPE.